 John Wain fulfilled all these obligations, which he quite clearly saw as such.
 His book about his time in the post, Professing Poetry, is a collection of his lectures from the first three years of his tenure, but it is also something more: a memoir of the times, a meditation on being a practising poet and writer, and – putting his money where his mouth was – a showcase of poets he encountered in those years and of their poems.

-So we have some small pen-portraits of writers then almost unknown, such as Alan Hollinghurst, Andrew Motion, Andrew Harvey, and David Winzar (who won the Newdigate poetry prize during Wain’s years); and some who, maybe unfairly, never received much recognition outside the pages of the book: Sally Purcel in particular, one of a band of scholarly poets without any formal link to the University but very much within the ethos of the place at its best.
-Wain was approachable, spending good hours in Oxford’s student pubs like the King’s Arms, and always ready to share his time and opinions with young poets, and to critique their work.
+So we have some small pen-portraits of writers then almost unknown, such as Alan Hollinghurst, David Winzar, Andrew Harvey, and Andrew Motion (who won the Newdigate poetry prize during Wain’s years); and some who never received much recognition outside the pages of the book: Sally Purcel in particular, one of a band of scholarly poets without any formal link to the University but very much within the ethos of the place at its best.
+Wain made himself approachable, spending good hours in Oxford’s student pubs like the King’s Arms, and always ready to share his time and opinions with young poets, and to critique their work.

 His lectures have been particularly praised.
 The book shows the widely ranging subjects on which he talked, from Edward and Helen Thomas’s life together, the poetry of William Empson and Philip Larkin, James MacPherson and the Irish Fenian cycle; and this one, reproduced here in full, on Milton’s Masque of Comus.
 This is the printed version of his Inaugural Lecture given at the Sheldonian Theatre in December 1973.
 Peter Levi, writing Wain’s Guardian obituary in 1994, called this talk ‘the best lecture on an academic subject which I have ever heard… [John Wain] brought [it] to life in a way that for me is still flowering.’